evortigosa/EXplainable_AI/README.md

 We also included benchmarking tools in our framework: Synthetic and real datasets and quantitative metrics:

-- Relative Input/Output Stability (RIS and ROS): these metrics are used to evaluate explanation stability as to changes (local perturbations) in input data and output prediction probabilities, respectively (XAI_evaluation_metrics.py).
+- Relative Input/Output Stability (RIS and ROS): These metrics evaluate explanation stability as to changes (local perturbations) in input data and output prediction probabilities, respectively (XAI_evaluation_metrics.py).

-- Run Explanation Stability (RES): this metric assesses the consistency of several explanations for the same instance under the same settings, with higher values indicating lower stability rates (XAI_evaluation_metrics.py).
+- Run Explanation Stability (RES): This metric assesses the consistency of several explanations for the same instance under the same settings, with higher values indicating lower stability rates (XAI_evaluation_metrics.py).

-- Prediction Gap on Important Features (PGI): this metric assesses explanations' faithfulness by examining the impact of keeping important features and perturbing (deleting) non-important features on the model's predictions (XAI_evaluation_metrics.py).
+- Prediction Gap on Important Features (PGI): This metric assesses explanations' faithfulness by examining the impact of keeping important features and perturbing (deleting) non-important features on the model's predictions (XAI_evaluation_metrics.py).

-- Local Accuracy Preservation (LAP): this metric assesses the rates an additive feature importance explainer preserves its primary property of local accuracy, i.e., the model prediction should be reconstructed by summating the importance values.
+- Local Accuracy Preservation (LAP): This metric assesses the rates at which an additive feature importance explainer preserves its primary property of local accuracy, i.e., the model prediction should be reconstructed by summating the importance values.
 The ratio indicates the explanations' share, which preserves local accuracy (XAI_evaluation_metrics.py).

 # Cite Us